 “We are not here to take part.
 We’re here to take over.”

-“Precision beat power, and timing beats speed”
+“Precision beats power, and timing beats speed.”

 Despite only being in the UFC for two short years, McGregor was building a following that

 could not be ignored.
 In just his second fight for the organization, the Dublin-born fighter sent an entire TD Garden arena to its feet upon defeating another promising prospect, Max Holloway.
 The Irishman’s unique fighting style, brash mouth and an incredible amount of confidence were contagious.
 Everyone wanted to see what he would do next.
 Coming off a massive win against Holloway, McGregor set his sites on the UFC’s featherweight champion, Jose Aldo.
 Unfazed from his first two opponents McGregor risked his entire career to encourage White to make him the headliner of UFC Fight Night Dublin in his home country of Ireland.
 White and UFC President Lorenzo Fertitta renegotiated McGregor’s contract and agreed to place the rising star as the headliner.
 And in real McGregor fashion, he fed off the crowd’s energy to finish Diego Brandao via TKO with less than a minute left in the first round.
 Undeniably a future featherweight title contender McGregor called out the champion, Jose Aldo.
 Undefeated in 10 years, Aldo was the UFC’s only featherweight champion ever, making McGregor’s request a bit of a stretch but an interesting one nonetheless.

 Continuing his rise in the featherweight division, McGregor defeated Dustin Poirier and